bobs83/portfolio-carrerfoundery/README.md

 # Bobby Singh's Portfolio

 Welcome to my portfolio!
 This repository contains the source code for my personal website, where I showcase my work as a web developer.
-Take a look around to see what I’ve been working on and learn more about my skills and experiences.
+Take a look around to see what I’ve been working on and learn more about my skills and experiences

 ## Description